deepakkumar216/Snake-Game/README.md

 Controls:

 Arrow keys to change direction (Up, Down, Left, Right).
-Avoid running into the walls or the snake's own body.
+Avoid running into the snake's own body.
-The game ends when the snake collides with itself or the walls.
+The game ends when the snake collides with itself.

-Objective:
+## Objective:

 Eat as many apples as possible to grow your snake and increase your score.
 Try to beat your high score!